FourjsGenero/fgl_apache_poi/README.md

 Illustrates how you can create a Pivot table.
 It creates two sheets, one sheet with columnar data in 5 columns, and the second sheet that has a pivot table added with the 3rd column assigned to rows of the pivot table, the 4th column (Months) assigned to columns of the pivot table, and a grouped sum across these two fields of the data in the 5th column (Qty).

-There is a quirk with this example, this line
+There is a quirk with this example, this line:

 ``
 CALL pt.getCTPivotTableDefinition().getPivotFields().getPivotFieldArray(idx).setSortType(STFieldSortType.ASCENDING)
 ``

-is commented out of the pivot_table_add_row and pivot_table_add_column functions as well as the line
+is commented out of the pivot_table_add_row and pivot_table_add_column functions as well as the line:

 ``
 -- IMPORT JAVA org.openxmlformats.schemas.spreadsheetml.x2006.main.STFieldSortType
 ``

 This is because the jar lib ooxml-schemas-1.4.jar is required and that is not part of the Apache POI download.
 See comments such as https://stackoverflow.com/questions/38470735/how-do-you-sort-pivot-table-data-using-the-apache-poi-library-in-java